apache/rocketmq-externals/tools/chrome-plugin-rocketmq-helper/README.md

 ### 1. Install
 - 1.1 Git clone `this repo`

-- 1.2 Copy folder `github-rocketmq-helper` to your /path/to/chrome/plugin
+- 1.2 Copy folder `tools/chrome-plugin-rocketmq-helper` to your /path/to/chrome/plugin

 - 1.3 Turn on Chrome's debug mode
 > <img src="images/3.0.png" />